devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

   - regardless of *logical result*, *result* always contains both stdout and stderr lines in the order they were printed by ``commandline command``

+- ``as_root $(commandline command)`` runs ``commandline command`` as superuser; DevAssistant may achieve this differently on different platforms, so the actual way how this is done is considered to be an implementation detail

 - ``defined $foo`` - works exactly as ``$foo``, but has *logical result* ``True`` even if the value is empty or ``False``